 Standard screens use a rubber spline (a flexible cord) pressed into a channel in the frame to hold the mesh in tension.
 This is a proven system used industry-wide and passes AS 5039 testing.
 However, concentrated force — like a jemmy bar or a hard kick — can push the spline out of the channel at the point of impact.

-When stainless steel security screens Is Worth the Extra Cost
+When Premium Screens Are Worth the Extra Cost

 Ground Floor Doors & Windows

-Ground-floor openings are the primary entry point for break-ins. stainless steel security screens's superior impact resistance makes the biggest difference here.
+Ground-floor openings are the primary entry point for break-ins.
+Our premium screens' superior impact resistance makes the biggest difference here.

 Higher-Crime Areas